pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 ![alt_text](/images/challenge/grocery_list.png "grocery list app")

-#### Congratulations
+### Congratulations

 Congratulations!.
 You've completed this Pulumi Challenge.
+If you want to receive special swag for completing the challenge (and to thank The Pulumipus), write a blog or post a quick video about it, and then tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).

+#### What you have learned

+In this challenge, you have learned how to deploy a containerized application on AWS Fargate that can store and retrieve data from a MongoDB Atlas database with traffic coming through an Application Load Balancer.

+#### Clean up

-If you'd like to tear down all of these resources, run `pulumi destroy -y`.
+If you'd like to tear down all of these resources and delete your stack, run `pulumi destroy -rf --remove`.
 Otherwise, have fun playing around with your infrastructure stack and add whatever you like! 🙂

-If you want to receive special swag for completing the challenge (and to thank The Pulumipus), write a blog or post a quick video about it, and then tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).